manu-prakash-choudhary/sem-IV-PROGRAMS/readme.md

 ~~10.
 Write a Program to Understand and implement Tree traversals i.e. Pre-Order Post-Order, In-Order~~

-11. Write a Program to verify and validate mirrored trees or not
+~~11.
+Write a Program to verify and validate mirrored trees or not~~

 ~~12.
 Write a Program to determine the depth of a given Tree by Implementing MAXDEPTH~~